itscoltonhicks/Linux-OS-Administration/README.md

 In Linux, everything is a file.

 So it's worth understanding how the file and folder structure works.
 And it all starts in the root directory, denoted by the ```/``` character.
 The root directory is the top-level directory in a Linux filesystem.
-All other directories branh off from here.
+All other directories branch off from here.

 We can view the root directory within the file explorer window.